Question 1:

 Such a request should follow this procedure:

-Note: This Q&A portal is intended to address general principles of the class rules to give members of the class further guidance and transparency from the Class Measurer on what is and is not permissible.
+Note: This Q&A portal is intended to address general principles of the class rules to give members of the class further guidance and transparency from the Technical Officer on what is and is not permissible.
 It is not intended to be used to address specific requests to conduct works on a specific boat which may require approval from the Class Executive Committee.

 Andy Wibroe